lsst/daf_butler/doc/lsst.daf.butler/queries.rst

 .. code-block:: sql

-    <expression> IN ( <literal1>[, <literal2>, ... ])
+    <expression> IN ( <item1>[, <item2>, ... ])
-    <expression> NOT IN ( <literal1>[, <literal2>, ... ])
+    <expression> NOT IN ( <item1>[, <item2>, ... ])

-where each item in the right hand side list is one of the supported literals.
-Unlike regular SQL IN operator the list cannot contain expressions, only literals.
+where each item in the right hand side list is one of the supported literals or identifiers.
+Unlike regular SQL IN operator the list cannot contain expressions, only literals or identifiers.
 The extension to regular SQL IN is that literals can be range literals as defined above.
-It can also be a mixture of integer literals and range literals (language allows mixing of string literals and ranges but it may not make sense when translated to SQL).
+The query language allows mixing of different types of literals and ranges but it may not make sense to mix them when expressions is translated to SQL.

+Regular use of ``IN`` operator is for checking whether an integer number is in set of numbers.
+For that case the list on right side can be a mixture of integer literals, identifiers that represent integers, and range literals.

-For an example of range usage, these two expressions are equivalent:
+For an example of this type of usage, these two expressions are equivalent:

 .. code-block:: sql